gagop/sample-repository/README.md

 ## People involved in the project
 Here we provide people involved in the project and a brief description of what they do.
 It's best to add a contact email address.

+## Documentation and meetings
+Here we can describe where we can find documentation.
+We can also add here a bunch of links to online tools for task management and any other tools related to group work (for ex.
+Slack channel etc.).

 ## Licenses
 Here we add any information about the license according to which others can use this code.